CianGallagher/computer_infrastructure/README.md

 Task 6: Timestamp the Data - This task might require a command joining wget and the $ operator I learned about for task 4.
 Something like this would be my estimation `wget -O $(date +"%Y%m%d_%H%M%S").json https://prodapi.metweb.ie/observations/athenry/today`.
 Worked first try, happy days.
 File looks good, naming looks correct, lets move on.

-Task 7: Write the Script
+Task 7: Write the Script - Likely need to read up on shell scripting, completely unfamiliar but I'll have a play around first to see what I can come up with. https://www.freecodecamp.org/news/shell-scripting-crash-course-how-to-write-bash-scripts-in-linux/ & https://cloudxlab.com/assessment/displayslide/63/writing-first-shell-script are good resources.